dnelson/temet/docs/features.rst

 A few suites of simulations (those available on the MPCDF storage systems) are 'known' and can be selected by name.
-In this case metadata and other important attributes are hardcoded in :mod:`simParams <tenet.util.simParams>`.
+In this case metadata and other important attributes are hardcoded in :mod:`simParams <temet.util.simParams>`.
 Currently, the simulation families specified in this way are:

 * Illustris
     * Illustris-1, Illustris-2, Illustris-3, Illustris-1-Dark, Illustris-2-Dark, Illustris-3-Dark, Illustris-2-NR, Illustris-3-NR